Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Introduction

 The types of planning problems we address take the form

 where the $\bigvee$ symbol is a logical OR, implying existence of a satisfying event among a (possibly uncountable) collection, and $\Delta \in (0,1)$ represents a given risk tolerance over the finite horizon $[0,T]$.
-The constraint (\ref{eq:ct_constraint}) upper-bounds the probability of failure at \emph{any} time in the planning horizon.
-This \emph{risk} is challenging to evaluate and optimize against because it couples states across the planning horizon as a whole.
+The constraint (\ref{eq:ct_constraint}) upper-bounds the total probability of failure at any instant in the planning horizon.
+This probabilistic \emph{risk} is challenging to evaluate and optimize against because it couples states across the planning horizon as a whole.
 As pointed out by \citet{ono2015chance} and others, joint constraints of this nature can be approached via Lagrangian relaxation; that is, converting the risk-\emph{constrained} problem to a risk-\emph{minimizing} one with objective

 for some $\lambda \geq 0$.
 However, the augmented objective in (\ref{eq:lagrangian_opt}) does not possess the time-additive \emph{Bellman} structure of (\ref{eq:nom_cost}), precluding the application of many optimal control techniques such as dynamic programming \cite{todorov2005generalized,van2012motion,ono2015chance}.
-Like \cite{blackmore2009convex,ono2015chance} and other direct approximations, the approximation presented in this paper restores this time-additive structure while achieving superior accuracy for continuous-time systems.
+Like \cite{blackmore2009convex,ono2015chance} and other direct approximations, the approximation presented in this paper restores this convenient time-additive structure, but does so in a way that preserves applicability to continuous-time systems.